izenski/Github-Examples/git-crash-course/Readme.md

 The gitconfig file is what stores your global configurations for git such as email, name, editor and more.

-Showing the contnets of our .gitconfig file
+Showing the contents of our .gitconfig file
 ```
 git config --list
 ```